regina-normal/aux/packaging/docker/rinse/README.txt

   repoquery --requires --resolve --recursive dnf yum rpm | \
     perl -pe 's/(.*)-.*?-.*?$/$1/g' | sort -u | \
     egrep -v 'glibc-all-langpacks|glibc-langpack-'

+For opensuse, these were created by manually using "zypper info --requires <package> ..." and "rpm -q --whatprovides <dep>" to extract the full dependency list for rpm, zypper and util-linux.

 --------------------------------------------------------------------------